 Bain & Savon Shampoo Bar – The final verdict

 I would give this natural shampoo bar 4 out of 5 stars.
 I actually really like it, it cleanses my hair really well, doesn’t make it greasy any sooner, it leaves it shiny and looking healthy.
 And let’s not forget, this shampoo bar doesn’t contain palm oil, it’s cruelty-free and eco-friendly.
 It’s actually the best natural shampoo bar that I’ve tried so far so I highly recommend it.

 Just remember to use an apple cider vinegar hair rinse after wash and you probably then won’t have any issues with residue on your comb/brush.

-You can buy Bain & Savon shampoo bars and conditioners directly from the brand’s website and from Greener Beauty.
+You can buy Bain & Savon shampoo bars and conditioners directly from the brand’s website.

 Have you tried any natural shampoo bars so far and what did you think?
 Will you give Bain & Savon a go?